 Public Education Programs and Events

-To complement the exhibition "Genome: Unlocking Life's Code," the National Human Genome Research Institute, the National Museum of Natural History, and The Smithsonian Associates have partnered to develop a series of nine educational programs, including lectures, symposia, discussion panels and informal gatherings.
+To complement the exhibition "Genome: Unlocking Life's Code," the National Human Genome Research Institute, the National Museum of Natural History, and The Smithsonian Associates have partnered to develop a series of educational programs, including lectures, symposia, discussion panels and informal gatherings.

 Programs and Events

 Genome: Unlocking Life's Code Exhibition Closing Symposium: Genomics and Global Health: What does the future hold?
 (September 30, 2014)

 The symposium, in partnership with NHGRI, the National Museum of Natural History, and the Foundation for the National Institutes of Health focused on how genomics can prevent, diagnose, treat, and cure diseases for individuals, their families, and global populations; and what the next decade holds in terms of genomic advances.